Sustainable mobility is an offshoot of Sustainable development, with a focus on transport and mobility in general.

+Citroën manufactures decarbonised vehicles using an industrial tool that can control the impact it has and respond to key environmental issues.
 All our production sites have an environmental management system based on ISO 14001.
 This international standard sets a globally recognised norm for management and organisation.

 The Citroën network is committed to making an active contribution to the brand's environmental policy, from the start of every vehicles life to the very end.

 Citroën is working hard to make its recycling process more efficient, by designing products which are sustainable right from the start.
 The aim of this is also to reduce the amount of waste produced during vehicle manufacturing, use, and recycling.

 Selecting the right gear for your speed is a simple way to optimise fuel consumption.
 Although, for reasons of safety or traffic density, you may sometimes have to maintain a low gear ratio, it is often possible to adopt a higher gear, reducing the workload on the engine in order to maintain your vehicle’s speed.

 A nervous or aggressive driving style, braking and accelerating constantly, increases fuel consumption unnecessarily.

 The heavier your car, the harder the engine needs to work to drive it forward.
 This means higher fuel consumption.

 When your tyres are under-inflated, rolling resistance is higher than normal, the engine has to work harder and you therefore consume more fuel.

 If vehicle sub-systems (engine, gearbox, air conditioning, tyres, etc.) are poorly maintained, your car runs less efficiently and consumes more fuel.

 Your car consumes more fuel in traffic jams or when you use it frequently for short journeys.